 In 2005 the club was the London League Club of the Year for the first time - reflecting the outstanding success of men's teams throughout the club.

-In 2006 the women's 1st XI went one better than 2003 and won the EH Trophy final in thrilling fashion.
-The men's 1st XI finished 5th in the EHL Premier League and the men's 2nd XI won the London League Premier Division without losing a game.
+In 2006 the Women’s 1st XI went one better than 2003 and won the EH Trophy final in thrilling fashion.
+The Men's 1st XI finished 5th in the EHL Premier Division and the Men's 2nd XI won the London League Premier Division without losing a game.

 Timeline / Chronology

 1874 Records of an Old Deer Park fixture, resulting in Richmond 0, Hampstead 4